bentonwong/rt_bart/spec.md

 Although the assignment discourages the use of hashes, a hash was necessarily used as a constant to store station codes, which was used solely for reference by the application to validate user inputs.
 Also, a hash was used to capture real time train departure information during the data scraping process in order to efficiently move the large, semi-raw data set between classes.
 Because each real time departure data set, a snapshot has a extremely short, useful lifespan (i.e. <1 min), it is considered a property of a particular station instance.

-****A copy of this CLI application was packaged by the author into a gem and was rebranded as "gobart", available at https://rubygems.org/gems/gobart.
+****A earlier version of this CLI application was packaged by the author into a gem and was rebranded as "gobart", available at https://rubygems.org/gems/gobart.